-Translation:Calendar of the year two thousand and seven
+Translation:A calendar for the year two thousand and seven

 "the calendar for 2007" not accepted.
 I saw this question and knew right away, there's no way to guess what the gnomes at Duolingo will accept.
 Other Duolingo courses are far better.
 Maybe we should just pay a few bucks to learn Swahili at Memrise or Babbel, and turn to the really excellent courses elsewhere on Duolingo..

 Thanks for the tip about Memrise.
 It looks very promising.
 Is it free? https://www.memrise.com/courses/english/swahili/

 It's true that Duolingo Swahili is way behind the other Duolingo courses.
 Duolingo German is great, but they must have massive resources in comparison - certainly masses of Beta testers before its release.
 See Vitoreiji's comment above and keep reporting, especially if you use the Android app and can specify exactly what the error is.